BrilliantTeam/Skript/CONTRIBUTING.md

 Good luck!

+### Insight: Pull Request Review
+Pull requests will be reviewed by one of following persons before they will be merged.
+This includes testing the code, but *no* debugging if it doesn't work.
+So please test your code beforehand, the review is last safeguard.

+Reviewers:

+* @bensku - Skript developer, repo owner
+* @xXAndrew28Xx - addon developer
+* @Syst3ms - addon developer

+Review also includes checking code style.
+That is usually something that @bensku does, since it requires relatively little time.

+Note that reviewers may naturally not review their own pull requests, but must get someone else do it.
+If no one else can, @bensku will do it.

 ## Code Bounties
 Just to let you know, [Bountysource](https://www.bountysource.com/) is a thing.
 While putting a bounty on issue *probably* won't make me do it any faster,